Peyronie’s disease is a condition where scar tissue develops in the penis, causing a curved or painful erection.

 Peyronie’s disease treatments can include shockwave therapy for pain reduction, penile injections and surgical procedures.

-RevibeMD is a procedural clinic offering emerging therapies for Peyronie’s disease and ED.
-Treatment at Revibe is not covered by provincial insurance plans.
-Our therapies should be considered in addition to other options not offered by RevibeMD.
+RevibeMD is a procedural clinic offering emerging therapies for Peyronie’s disease and erectile dysfunction.
+Please note that treatments at RevibeMD are not covered by provincial insurance plans and should be considered as an additional option alongside other treatments not available at RevibeMD.

 Interferon